sweng-epfl/public/documentation/Lectures.md

 After establishing objectives, the rest of the lecture follows: what exercises will allow students to know if they have achieved the objectives?
 What material must be explained to achieve these objectives?
 This is called "backwards course design".

-The contents of lectures should be _actionable_: students should realize what they can do, when they should do it, and why.
+The contents of lectures should be _actionable_: students should understand what they can do, when they should do it, and why.
 This is particularly important for software engineering because real-world examples are way too large for an exercise, thus students must understand how the material taught in class applies on real projects.

-Each lecture also includes a quiz.
-Quizzes should be challenging and especially built around common misunderstandings, so that students can realize quickly what their misconceptions are.
-The goal is for 30-60% of students to get any given question right on the first try.

 ## Slide format